jasonnchann24/kodektif/courses/id/javascript-basics/finish.md

 course: Javascript Basics
 chapter: Finish
 description: Finish learning Javascript Basics.
-order: 2
+order: 7
-language: id
 ---

-# Javascript Dasar
+# Javascript Basics

-Selesai
+Thank you for your participation in this course!